 The Environmental Planning Section has reviewed the above referenced Detailed Site Plan, DSP-05022, and TCPII/19/06, stamped as received by the Environmental Planning Section on November 16, 2005.
+The delay in this review is partially caused by the TCPI not being submitted for signature approval in a timely manner.
 The plans as submitted have been found to address the environmental constraints for the subject property.
 The Environmental Planning Section recommends approval of Detailed Site Plan DSP-05022 and TCPII/19/06 subject to conditions.